coraallensavietta/coraallensavietta.github.io/README.md

 **University of Wisconsin-Madison Department of Statistics**
 Developing software in Julia for efficient full likelihood-based network estimation with Professor Cécile Ané, as part of <a href="https://github.com/crsl4/PhyloNetworks.jl" target="_blank">PhyloNetworks Julia Package</a>

+# Applied Data Science Projects
+**University of Wisconsin-Madison Department of Medicine**
+Lead analyst for a study of UW’s MD/PhD training program.
+Used a variety of multivariate generalized linear mixed effects models and creative visualizations to answer a diverse set of applied questions.
+Paper now available at *Journal of Women's Health*: <a href="https://www.liebertpub.com/doi/abs/10.1089/jwh.2019.8094" target="_blank">Gender Can Influence Student Experiences in MD–PhD Training</a>

+**University of Wisconsin-Madison Department of Epidemiology**
+Lead analyst for a spatial analysis of breast cancer incidence and survival using generalized additive models, multiple imputation, and variable width smoothing techniques. *Paper in preparation*

 **University of Wisconsin-Madison Department of Biostatistics**
 Developing <a href="https://github.com/coraallensavietta/ClusterRank" target="_blank">ClusterRank R Package</a> for mixture model clustered ranking with Professor Ron Gangnon.
 Uses inverse-variance weighted ranking and mixture models to produce simultaneous complete, optimal rankings with clustering, error estimates, and visualizations.

-# Applied Data Science Projects
-**University of Wisconsin-Madison Department of Epidemiology**
-Lead analyst for a spatial analysis of breast cancer incidence and survival using generalized additive models, multiple imputation, and variable width smoothing techniques. *Paper in preparation*

-**University of Wisconsin-Madison Department of Medicine**
-Lead analyst for a study of UW’s MD/PhD training program.
-Used a variety of multivariate generalized linear mixed effects models and creative visualizations to answer a diverse set of applied questions. *Paper under review at Journal of Women's Health*

 # Conference Presentations
 **Allen-Coleman, C.**, Gangnon, R.E.
 Simultaneous Clustering and Ranking of Small Area Health Outcomes Using Nonparametric Empirical Bayes Mixture Models.
 Accepted as contributed presentation at the International Conference on Health Policy Statistics January 2020